flyingmachine/brave-clojure-web/content/functional-programming.md

 The next function, `add-pos`, is interesting because it actually reduces on a vector of *functions*, applying each in turn to build up the resulting board.
-But first, it updates the board to indicated that a peg is in the given position:
+But first, it updates the board to indicate that a peg is in the given position:

 ```clojure